boring-nick/rustlog/README.md

 2. Create a config file

 Copy `config.dist.json` to `config.json` and configure your database and twitch credentials.
+If you installed Clickhouse with Docker, the default database configuration works.

 3. Build the frontend:
 ```
 cd web
 yarn install
 yarn build
+cd ..
 ```
 4. Build and run rustlog:
 ```